-Using floating-point types on a microprocessor without a math coprocessor is very inefficient, both in terms of code size and execution speed.
-Thus, you should consider replacing code that uses floating-point operations with code that uses integers, because these are more efficient.
+Using floating-point types on a microprocessor without a math coprocessor is inefficient, both in terms of code size and execution speed.
+Therefore, you should consider replacing code that uses floating-point operations with code that uses integers, because these are more efficient.

-The compiler supports two floating-point formats-32 and 64 bits.
+The compiler supports three floating-point formats-16, 32, and 64 bits.
 The 32-bit floating-point type float is more efficient in terms of code size and execution speed.
-However, the 64-bit format double supports higher precision and larger numbers.
+The 64-bit format double supports higher precision and larger numbers.
+The 16-bit format is mainly useful for some specific situations.